-Every Chicago landlord needs to be able to pull a blank eviction notice, in Chicago 5 day notice, out of the desk drawer at any time.
+In Chicago, eviction notices are called a "5 day notice."
 In Illinois, a landlord may not file an eviction process unless the tenant fails to pay the outstanding rent within 5 days after service of a written demand for payment.
 This demand for payment is what local lawyers call "the five day notice."
 The statute that governs this process, 735 ILCS 5/9-209, requires specific language, and we at Domu have incorporated that language into our own sample form.
 Chicago is notoriously tenant-friendly, and Cook County judges have been known to throw out eviction cases based on seemingly trivial irregularities in the 5 day eviction notice, so landlords need to ensure that the notice they serve is complete and accurate.

 A 5 day eviction notice must be served in one of the following three ways: (1) by delivering a written or printed copy to the tenant, (2) by leaving a copy with someone age 13 or older who resides at the premises, or (3) by sending a copy to the tenant by certified or registered mail, return receipt requested.
 (735 ILCS 5/9-211.)
 In instances where nobody is in “actual possession” of the premises, then posting the five-day notice on the front door will suffice.
 Caution: If the tenant is still residing in the apartment, but frequently out-of-town or hiding out at his girlfriend's pad, then he technically remains in "actual possession," and the posting of notice will not be permitted.
 If certified mail doesn't work, you'll need to serve him in person.
 Judges will dismiss eviction actions brought against tenants in "actual possession" if the five-day notice was posted on, or slipped under, the front door.
 It makes no difference whether the tenant actually received the notice or was fully aware of its existence.
 A failure of strict compliance with the rules will get the lawsuit thrown out of court.